Cádiz: Plaza San Antonio

 In the 19th century Plaza San Antonio was considered to be Cádiz's main square.
 The square is surrounded by a number of mansions built in neo-classical architecture or Isabelline Gothic style, once occupied by the Cádiz upper classes.
 San Antonio church, originally built in 1669, is also situated in the plaza.

-The plaza was built in the 18th century, and on 19 March 1812 the Spanish Constitution of 1812 was proclaimed here, leading to the plaza to be named Plaza de la Constitución, and then later Plaza San Antonio, after the hermit San Antonio.
+The plaza was built in the 18th century, and on 19 March 1812 the Spanish Constitution of 1812 was proclaimed here, leading to the plaza being named Plaza de la Constitución, and then later Plaza San Antonio, after the hermit San Antonio.

 In 1954 the city's mayor proclaimed the location a historic site.
 All construction is prohibited.

 Plaza de Candelaria

 The Plaza de Candelaria is named after the Candelaria convent, situated in the square until it was demolished in 1873 under the First Spanish Republic, when its grounds were redeveloped as a plaza.
 The plaza is notable for a statue in its centre of Emilio Castelar, president of the first Spanish republic, who was born in a house facing the square.
 A plaque situated on another house, states that Bernardo O'Higgins, an Irish-Chilean adventurer and former dictator of Chile, also lived in the square.